Quantum Polymorphisms and the Complexity of Quantum Constraint Satisfaction: Preliminaries

-The \emph{primitive positive (pp) fragment} of first-order logic consists of the formulas that are built out of atomic formulas using conjunctions and existential quantifiers.
-If $\rel A$ is a relational structure and $\varphi(x_1,\dots,x_n)$ is a primitive positive formula in the signature of $\rel A$ with free variables $x_1,\dots,x_n$, then the \emph{relation defined by} $\varphi$ is the set of $n$-tuples that satisfy the formula in $\rel A$.
-If $R\subseteq A^n$ is a relation, we say that it is \emph{pp-definable} over $\rel A$ if there exists a pp-formula defining it.
-A classical fact about pp-formulas is the following duality with \emph{gadgets}: every pp-formula can be understood as a relational structure $\rel X_\varphi$ with distinguished vertices $x_1,\dots,x_n$ such that for every structure $\rel A$, $(a_1,\dots,a_n)$ is in the relation defined by $\varphi$ in $\rel A$ if, and only if, there exists a homomorphism $\rel X_\varphi\to\rel A$ that maps $x_i$ to $a_i$.
+The \emph{primitive positive (pp) fragment} of first-order logic consists of the formulae that are built out of atomic formulae using conjunctions and existential quantifiers.
+If $\rel Y$ is a relational structure and $\varphi(x_1,\dots,x_n)$ is a primitive positive formula in the signature of $\rel Y$ with free variables $x_1,\dots,x_n$, then the \emph{relation defined by} $\varphi$ is the set of $n$-tuples that satisfy the formula in $\rel Y$.
+If $R\subseteq Y^n$ is a relation, we say that it is \emph{pp-definable} over $\rel Y$ if there exists a pp-formula defining it.
+A classical fact about pp-formulae is the following duality with \emph{gadgets}: every pp-formula can be understood as a relational structure $\rel X_\varphi$ with distinguished vertices $x_1,\dots,x_n$ such that for every structure $\rel Y$, $(y_1,\dots,y_n)$ is in the relation defined by $\varphi$ in $\rel Y$ if, and only if, there exists a homomorphism $\rel X_\varphi\to\rel Y$ that maps $x_i$ to $y_i$ for each $i\in[n]$.
+Suppose $\X$ and $\Y$ are relational structures with possible distinct domains and signatures.
+We say that $\Y$ has a \textit{pp-construction} in $\X$ (or that $\X$ \textit{pp-constructs} $\Y$) if $\Y$ is homomorphically equivalent to a structure having domain $X^d$ for some $d\in\N$, and relations $R_1,\dots,R_k$, where each $R_i\subseteq (X^d)^{r_i}$ is pp-definable over $\X$, when seen as a relation $\tilde{R_i}\subseteq X^{d r_i}$ by ``vectorising'' tuples of tuples.